NabinIslam/NabinIslam/README.md

 ### Hi there 👋, I'm Nabin Islam
-#### WordPress Expert
+#### Flutter Mobile Application Developer
 ![WordPress Expert](https://content.invisioncic.com/u312729/monthly_2021_08/1582523927_NabinIslam.png.d55e49c6811efa608064bddb76a76a1b.png)

 Hi there!
-I'm Nabin, a Professional WordPress Developer.
-I am highly experienced in WordPress.
-If you are looking for WordPress Expert for building your desire website then you are at the right place now.
-I am Ready to provide Professional WordPress Website services for you.
-I can give you any kind of support in WordPress website.
+I'm Nabin, a Professional Mobile Application Developer.
+I am highly experienced in Flutter Framework.
+If you are looking for Flutter Expert for building your desire application then you are at the right place now.
+I am Ready to provide Professional Mobile Application services for you.
+I can give you any kind of support in Flutter.
 Currently, I am trying to build my career with this website.

 Expertise / Skill Sets
 =
-✓ PsD/ Figam/ Xd to HTML 5 Responsive Bootstrap 5
-✓ PsD/ Figam/ Xd to WordPress/ Elementor
-✓ WordPress Theme Customization (Premium/ Free)
-✓ Elementor/ Divi Builder/ Visual Composer/ Beaver Builder/ WPBakery ✓ Mailchimp Email Platform/ Email Marketing & eCommerce Automation Expert ✓ Payment/ Booking/ Appointment Scheduling Method Integration ✓ Slider Revolution Expert
-✓ WooCommerce Website
-✓ WordPress Migration/ Transfer Website to another domain or host ✓ WordPress Speed Optimization/ SEO Optimization
-✓ WordPress Malware Removal
-✓ WordPress Security Improvement
-✓ WordPress Bug Fixing
-✓ Photoshop Editing
+✔️ Flutter UI design
+✔️ Dart Programming
+✔️ Flutter stateless & stateful widget
+✔️ CRUD
+✔️ OOP
+✔️ MVC pattern
+✔️ REST API
+✔️ Firebase
+✔️ MySQL Database

 Why hire me?
 =